- Manuscript Descriptions

 Search the Manuscript Descriptions – Technical Aspects

-The Lorsch manuscript descriptions are recorded in the Southwestern German Library Network (SWB) This enables the simple integration of standardized vocabulary as well as its identification in national and international databases.
-Due to the thorough descriptions of the Lorsch codices several new guidelines have been agreed upon for cataloguing manuscripts in the Southwestern German Library Network (SWB).
+The Lorsch manuscript descriptions were recorded in the Southwestern German Library Network (SWB).
+This enabled the simple integration of standardized vocabulary as well as its identification in national and international databases.
+Due to the thorough descriptions of the Lorsch codices several new guidelines were agreed upon for cataloguing manuscripts in the Southwestern German Library Network (SWB).
 These are documented in the chapter "Handschriften und Handschriften-Digitalisate" of the descriptor handbook.